 Within Sloan’s portfolio of action learning labs, Operations Lab (or Ops-Lab) is the lab dedicated to operations problem solving.
-This lab gives students the opportunity to tackle action learning projects that really leverage LGO engineering and management skills.
-Traditionally, Ops-Lab has three kinds of projects:
+This lab gives students the opportunity to tackle action learning projects that really leverage LGO engineering and management skills with a small team of peers and guidance from industry mentors.

-A few sample MIT action learning projects that LGO students worked on last year include:
+A few sample MIT action learning projects that LGO students worked on in the past include:

 Modularity in Manufacturing at Boeing